Adroiti/docs-for-code-review-tools/Cppcheck/memsetValueOutOfRange.md

-Pattern: Memset value out of range
+Pattern: `memset()` value out of range

 Issue: -

 ## Description

-The 2nd `memset()` argument doesn`t fit into an `unsigned char`.
+The 2nd `memset()` argument doesn’t fit into an `unsigned char`.
 The 2nd parameter is passed as an `int`, but the function fills the block of memory using the `unsigned char` conversion of this value.

 ## Further Reading